 In this category, the candidates are required to simply recall certain pieces of information provided in the given passage and thereafter, select the right answer-option.

-These questions of the THEA Reading test are designed to measure the verbal knowledge of the candidates by probing them about the meaning and/or context of a word in a given sentence.
+These questions are designed to measure the verbal knowledge of the candidates by probing them about the meaning and/or context of a word in a given sentence.

-Thus far, we have discussed the important aspects of the THEA Reading test, along with the details on the category of questions that will appear in it.
-For reading prep materials, sample questions and practice tests, you may visit the official THEA website - www.thea.nesinc.com.
+Thus far, we have discussed the important aspects of the Reading section, along with the details on the category of questions that will appear in it.
+For reading prep materials, sample questions and practice tests, you may visit the official website - www.thea.nesinc.com.